rcac-geo/workshop-qgis/learners/reference.md

 [Submit Jobs](https://www.rcac.purdue.edu/training/clusters201)

-QGIS: Becoming a GIS Power User, By Anita Graser, Ben Mearns, Alex Mandel, Víctor Olaya Ferrero, Alexander Bruy (2017)
+Graser, A., Mearns, B., Mandel, A., Olaya Ferrero, V., & Bruy, A. (2017).
+QGIS: Becoming a GIS power user.
+Packt Publishing.

 This workshop is derived from template that is Copyright (c) The Carpentries and, where practical, linking to https://carpentries.org/ (license: https://creativecommons.org/licenses/by/4.0/).